tlack/atree/README.md

 * Determine vector of parents for a given node, or path to node:

 Here we keep going up the tree until we can't go any further (ends at 0).
+When node zero's parent is zero, we know we've reached the root node - that the "checking last value" trick works.
 We call this form of iteration `exhaust`.
 It's called `scan` in K and Q.

 We reverse the result so that it is in `parentA.parentB.parentC.child` order.